pansila/Auto-Test-System/robotserver/wifi-basic-test/wifi-basic-test.md

 | | Should Be True | ${ret} >= 4 |

 ### iperf UDP RX test
+We only check whether a traffic is running successfully and throughput is not zero, no specific throughput requirements for basic test.

 | Test Cases | Action | Argument | Argument | Argument | Argument | Argument | Argument | Argument |
 |---|
 | iperf UDP RX test |